-The Centre for Human Capital and Productivity (CHCP) (formerly the CIBC Centre for Human Capital and Productivity), publishes several policy briefs per year on topics related to its six main research themes: early childhood, primary and secondary schooling; post- econdary education; productivity and earnings; social benefits of human capital; human capital policy; and human capital, development and growth.
+The Centre for Human Capital and Productivity (CHCP) (formerly the CIBC Centre for Human Capital and Productivity), occasionally publishes policy briefs on topics including: early childhood, primary and secondary schooling; post- econdary education; productivity and earnings; social benefits of human capital; human capital policy; and human capital, development and growth.
 These briefs highlight and discuss important policy-related research findings and are written for a broad audience of policymakers, journalists, and other researchers.

 If you would like to receive CHCP Policy Briefs via email or regular mail, please contact us at email@example.com.